-Here are three things you should think about to take advantage of new TLDs:
+Here are three things you should think about to take advantage of new TLDs when naming a business:

 1. Consider smarter domains.

-It can be difficult to remember or spell a long domain, and even harder to put a one on marketing materials like infographics or business cards.
+It can be difficult to remember or spell a long domain and even harder to put one on marketing materials like infographics or business cards.
 With the availability of new, more specific TLDs, companies should consider switching to a smarter domain if their existing domain isn’t working for them.

 One of my favorite examples of a company that made the switch is American Health Associates, a veterinarian and animal hospital group from Oregon.
-They switched their domain from americanhealthassociates.org to aha.vet once the new TLD was available.
+AHA switched its domain from americanhealthassociates.org to aha.vet once the new TLD was available.
 Practice Manager Jim Johnson explains their reasoning:

 In the end, the veterinarian group was able to better communicate with the community and introduce more people to their domain, making them smarter in their branding and marketing strategies.